Leap Year (2010 film)

-Leap Year premiered in New York City on January 6, 2010 and was released theatrically on January 8, 2010, by Universal Pictures in the United States and on February 28 by Optimum Releasing in Ireland.
-The film received mostly negative reviews from critics, with many criticising the film’s pacing, plot and limited chemistry between Adams and Goode.
+Leap Year premiered in New York City on January 6, 2010, and was released theatrically on January 8, 2010, by Universal Pictures in the United States and on February 28 by Optimum Releasing in Ireland.
+The film received mostly negative reviews from critics.

 Plot

-Successful real estate stager Anna Brady is frustrated that her cardiologist boyfriend Jeremy Sloane still has not proposed to her after four years.
-She decides to travel from Boston to Dublin, to propose to him on February 29, leap day, while he is there at a conference.
-Anna wishes to invoke an Irish tradition, Bachelor's Day, that a man who is proposed to on leap day must accept the proposal.
+Boston real estate stager Anna Brady is frustrated that Jeremy, her boyfriend of four years, has still not proposed, even though they are about to move into an upscale apartment together.
+She decides to travel to Dublin, where he is attending a cardiology conference.

-During the flight, a storm diverts the plane to Cardiff, Wales.
-Anna hires a boat to take her west to Cork.
-The severity of the storm forces her to be put ashore at a small seaside village called Dingle.
-Anna requests Declan O'Callaghan, a surly Irish innkeeper, to taxi her to Dublin.
-At first he refuses, but after his tavern is threatened with foreclosure, he agrees to drive her for €500.
-Along the way, he mocks her belief in a leap year tradition of women proposing to men.
+A storm diverts Anna's plane to Cardiff, Wales.
+She hires a boat to take her across the Irish Sea to Ireland, but due to the storm, she is put ashore in the small seaside village of Dingle.
+Anna offers to pay Declan O'Callaghan, who runs the local pub, to give her a ride to Dublin.
+He initially refuses, but as his pub is threatened with foreclosure, he agrees to drive her for €500.
+Along the way, she tells him she plans to invoke an Irish tradition, Bachelor's Day, which allows women to propose to men on February 29.
+Declan mocks the concept.

-A herd of cows blocks the road.
-Anna steps in cow dung while attempting to move the animals, and tries to clean her shoes while leaning on Declan's car, which causes it to roll downhill into a stream.
-Continuing on foot, Anna flags down a van with three travellers who offer her a lift.
-Ignoring Declan's warning, Anna hands them her luggage.
-They drive off without her.
-Anna and Declan make their way on foot to a roadside pub, where they discover the three thieves going through Anna's luggage.
+When cows block the road, Anna exits the car to shoo them away, and steps in a cow pat.
+She leans on the car while cleaning her shoes, causing it to roll downhill into a stream.
+They continue on foot, until a van with three travellers stops and offers a lift.
+Ignoring Declan's warning, Anna hands them her suitcase first.
+Before she can get into the van, they drive off without her.
+Anna and Declan continue walking to a roadside pub, where they find the travellers.
 Declan fights them and retrieves Anna's bag.

-While waiting for a train, they ask each other what they would grab if their homes were on fire and they had only 60 seconds to flee.
-They lose track of time and miss the train.
-They are forced to stay at a bed & breakfast in Tipperary, where they pretend to be married so that their conservative hosts will allow them to stay.
-During dinner, when other couples kiss to show their love for each other, Anna and Declan are "forced" to kiss as well.
-This stirs feelings that neither had expected.
-They sleep in the same bed, but do not admit their new feelings for each other.
+While waiting in the pub for a train, they ask each other what they would grab if their homes were on fire and they had only 60 seconds to leave.
+Absorbed in conversation, they miss the train, and have to stay the night at a bed and breakfast in Tipperary.
+They pretend to be married so their conservative hosts will let them share the room.
+During dinner, when the other couples kiss to show their love for each other, Anna and Declan feel obliged to kiss as well.
+This stirs feelings neither had expected.
+They sleep in the same bed, but do not admit their new feelings.